JoohyeongSong/EV3-Project/README.md

-1. Turn on EV3 and smartphone application.
+1. Turn the EV3 on and smartphone application.

 2. Run EV3_mazeSolve.java on EV3.